wendy-ladwig/policy/source/sections/14-disposable_media_policy.md

 8. The methods of destruction, disposal, and reuse are reassessed periodically, based on current technology, accepted practices, and availability of timely and cost-effective destruction, disposal, and reuse technologies and services.
 9. In the cases of a Datica Customer terminating a contract with Datica and no longer utilizing Datica Services, the following actions will be taken depending on the Datica Services in use.
 In all cases it is solely the responsibility of the Datica Customer to maintain the safeguards required of HIPAA once the data is transmitted out of Datica Systems.
    * In the case of BaaS Customer termination, Datica will provide the customer with the ability to export data in commonly used format, currently CSV, for 30 days from the time of termination.
-   * In the case of PaaS Customer termination, Datica will provide the customer with 30 days from the date of termination to export data.
+   * In the case of CPaaS Customer termination, Datica will provide the customer with 30 days from the date of termination to export data.